NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 but some rigid and a bit awkward conventions are used, to be able to display all those points at the same time.

-For image i, the match file must contain the matches from image i-1 or from image 0.
+For image i, the match file must contain the matches from image i-1 to i, or from image 0 to i.
 You can provide these match files to ``stereo_gui`` by conforming to its naming convention (``output-prefix-fname1__fname2.match``) or by selecting them from the GUI when prompted.
 All match files must describe the same set of interest points.
 The tool will check the positions of loaded points